ansible-collections/community.sops/docs/docsite/rst/guide.rst

     creation_rules:
       - pgp: 'FBC7B9E2A4F9289AC0C1D4843D16CEE4A27381B4'

 Here, ``FBC7B9E2A4F9289AC0C1D4843D16CEE4A27381B4`` is the 40 hex-digit key ID.
-With this file you can create a sops encrypted file by running the following in the directory where ``.sops.yaml`` was placed, or a subdirectory of it:
+With this file you can create a SOPS-encrypted file by running the following in the directory where ``.sops.yaml`` was placed, or a subdirectory of it:

 .. code-block:: bash